-China’s Coronavirus Has Revived Global Economic Fears
+China’s coronavirus has revived global economic fears

 In short, those in control of money took note of a growing crisis in a country of 1.4 billion people, whose consumers and businesses are a primary engine of economic growth around the world, and they chose to reduce their exposure to risk.

-By late Monday, the virus had killed more than 80 people in China.
-Nearly 3,000 had been infected — mostly in mainland China, but also in Hong Kong, Japan, Macao, Malaysia, Nepal, Singapore, South Korea, Taiwan, Thailand and Vietnam, and as far away as Australia, Canada and the United States.
+By late Monday, the virus had killed more than 100 people in China.
+More than 4,500 had been infected — mostly in mainland China, but also in Hong Kong, Japan, Macao, Malaysia, Nepal, Singapore, South Korea, Taiwan, Thailand and Vietnam, and as far away as Australia, Canada and the United States.

 The emergence of the virus in China, whose government jails journalists and tightly controls information, left the world uncomfortably short of facts needed to assess the dangers.